 - Coordinates with partner agencies and organizations at the federal, state and local level, including those with a regulatory authority.
 Coordinates informally and assists in preparing official reports and correspondence.

-- May create or maintain program records and files, including electronic and paper records.
+- May create or maintain program records and files, including electronic and paper records and provide administrative support.

 - Attends meetings and serves as organizer or member of groups and committees associated with the program.